Vascular dementia is characterized by a chronic progressive multifaceted impairment of cognitive function.

 PP declares that he has no competing interests.

-Dr Peter Passmore would like to gratefully acknowledge Dr David Wilson, Dr Grant Bateman, and Dr Velandai Srikanth, previous contributors to this monograph.
+Dr Peter Passmore would like to gratefully acknowledge Dr David Wilson, Dr Grant Bateman, and Dr Velandai Srikanth, previous contributors to this topic.
 DW has received educational grants from Shire.
 GB and VS declare that they have no competing interests.

 Kings Harbor Multicare Center